 In simple words, we can say that this ratio tells us the efficacy with which the capital and assets of the firm are put to use for production.
-This ratio is the reciprocal of asset turnover ratio, which means if you have an asset turnover ratio, one can easily find the capital intensity ratio.
+This ratio is the reciprocal of the asset turnover ratio, which means if you have an asset turnover ratio, one can easily find the capital intensity ratio.

 Interpreting Capital Intensity Ratio

 A high capital intensity ratio (CIR) means a firm has made large investments in assets to generate revenue.
-Or, a company is witnessing lower utilization of the assets.
+Or a company is witnessing lower utilization of the assets.
 A high ratio could also suggest that a firm is more capital intensive and less labor-intensive.